 Within Windows finding files can become complicated.
 Get it all cleared up with this free lesson.

-Finding your files
+Finding files on your computer

 Watch the video below to learn more about finding files in Windows.